Martha Stewart’s Net Worth: 5 Fast Facts You Need to Know

 Martha Stewart’s line of CBD gummies does not contain THC, so they aren’t beholden to federal and state laws governing marijuana.
 The packaging says a dose is one per day, Self reported.
 However, in an interview with The New York Times, Martha admitted, “I pop 20 of them and just feel OK, but some of my friends do two and feel high, I don’t know why.
 It’s not high like a marijuana high.
 It’s a CBD high, like, relaxed.”
 The interview went on to reveal that Martha ate four gummies during the hour-long interview.

-Martha also revealed it was a contact high from Snoop that got her into the palliative effects of CBD.
+Martha also revealed in the New York Times article that it was a contact high from Snoop that got her into the palliative effects of CBD.
 During the Comedy Central “Roast of Justin Bieber” in 2015, she and Snoop sat next to each other for seven hours.
 She recalled, “Snoop must have smoked 10 giant fat blunts, and I inhaled all that smoke.
 I felt really good.”
 She added, “I had to fly that night, my family was in Saint Barths for Christmas vacation.
 I don’t remember going on the plane.
 I don’t remember doing anything.
 I didn’t remember my performance on the roast, but it was very successful.”